stonith404/pingvin-share/README.md

 npm install
 npm run build
 pm2 start --name="pingvin-share-frontend" npm -- run start

+# Autostart on System boot
+pm2 startup && pm2 save
 ```

-**Uploading Large Files**: By default, Pingvin Share uses a built-in reverse proxy to reduce the installation steps.
+**Uploading Large Files**: By default, Pingvin Share running like this uses a built-in reverse proxy to reduce the installation steps.
 However, this reverse proxy is not optimized for uploading large files.
-If you wish to upload larger files, you can either use the Docker installation or set up your own reverse proxy.
+If you wish to upload larger files, you need to set up your own reverse proxy to bypass the /api call for the internal proxy too.
 An example configuration for Nginx can be found in `/nginx/nginx.conf`.

 The website is now listening on `http://localhost:3000`, have fun with Pingvin Share 🐧!